 There are plenty of reasons why Google Ad Manager 360 is one of the best ad management platforms available for publishers.
 For example, advanced reporting features, targeting capabilities, and more.

 Google Ad Manager (GAM) is a complete platform to organize and deliver ads on the web, mobile, and app inventory.
 It combines the resources from DoubleClick for Publishers (DFP) and DoubleClick Ad Exchange (AdX) to offer services used by the sell-side and buy-side.

-From enabling publishers to increasing revenue and ensuring brand protection to benefiting them from a centralized workflow, Google Ad Manager takes its product to the next level with GAM 360.
+From enabling publishers to increase revenue and ensure brand protection to benefiting them from a centralized workflow, Google Ad Manager takes its product to the next level with GAM 360.

 Google Ad Manager 360 is a paid version of GAM access for publishers who have crossed the monthly impressions limit*.
 Because of its high impressions requirement, GAM 360 is mostly used by enterprise publishers with elaborated teams to manage ad ops, ad sales, and inventory.

-*Monthly impression limit depends on the geography.
+*Monthly impression limit depends on geography.
 Here is how it looks:

 - 200M monthly impressions from non-video ad units for countries supported by Google in Europe and Asia.